M

 ESL games for teenagers

-There are also a number of useful games that prompt students to use the English language actively and creatively.
-These activities work well for teenagers, who typically have a higher level of proficiency and more developed skills.
-Some classic games include:
+Many useful games prompt students to use the English language actively and creatively.
+These activities work well for teenagers, and teenagers typically have a higher level of proficiency and more developed skills.

 Would You Rather?